Last updated on March 18th, 2023 at 10:15 pm

 17) Can we get the first law of motion from the second law of motion?
 Briefly show how.

-18) What is the relation between rate of change of momentum of a system and the force applied on that system?
+18) What is the relation between the rate of change of momentum of a system and the force applied to that system?

 19) Show the forces acting on a simple pendulum bob suspending vertically with a string.

 20) Mass is the measure of inertia.
 Briefly explain.

 21) What does G stand for?
 What is the unit, dimension, and value of G? [hint: chapter Gravitation]